Implantable Contact Lenses in San Jose

 What is the cost of the procedure?

 The exact cost of the procedure depends on a number of factors referable to your eye and your specific needs.
 The factors which go into determining the cost of the procedure include the use of our Federally certified, State licensed surgery center, the surgeon fee, the cost of the lens implant, all supplies, follow-up for a one-year period, and all post-operative medical and optometric care.
-If additional laser or astigmatic surgery is required, an additional charge will be necessary.
+If additional laser surgery is required, an additional charge will be necessary.
 Because of the significant expenses associated with performing this type of surgery, including the number of staff and the surgical setting required, the cost to the patient is more than corneal refractive procedures such as LASIK, PRK, LASEK and EPI-LASIK.

 A Summary Note from Dr. Mandel